mrtom/SSVC/README.md

 ## Basic Usage

+##### The easiest way to to see SSVC in action is to check out the Sample App.
+You can download this under 'SSVCSample' from the GitHub repo.

 The primary class of SSVC is called...
 SSVC!
 For the most basic usage:

 * Add the URL of your server to your main plist file.
 Use the key ```SSVCCallbackURL``` and a URL for the value.
 This URL must be fully qualified and may contain GET parameters.